So – How can you help me survive and succeed at work I hear you cry…

 By highlighting and poking fun out of the dysfunctional ways in which we communicate and behave at work.
 By reminding you of best practices, giving you ideas to experiment with and challenging you to take action to improve.

-My weekly emails aims to inspire you to be a better version of yourself.
+My monthly emails aims to inspire you to be a better version of yourself.
 To make you chuckle.
 To give you the occasional kick up the arse.
 They often include fart jokes too.

 Whether you are just starting your corporate journey or have been around the block a few times already, there will be posts for you.
 I try to highlight things that affect anyone from graduates to managing directors.

 Disclaimer: I won’t ever publish a post or story about my current client or colleagues, which can be frustrating, but seems like the sensible thing.

 You can keep up with dysfunctional requirements by:

 - Signing up to the weekly newsletter (fill in your details in the box at the bottom of any post)

 - Bookmarking the site and coming back on a regular basis